NCM 2020.2.6 Release Notes

 This version of Network Configuration Manager deprecates the following platforms and features.

 Deprecated platforms and features are still supported in the current release.
 However, they will be unsupported or removed in a future release.
 Avoid using deprecated features.
+Customizations applied to a deprecated feature might not be migrated if a new feature replaces the deprecated one.

 |Syslog and Traps||If you are using the legacy Syslog and Traps function (for example, for real-time change detection in NCM), note that it will be removed and replaced by Orion Log Viewer in a future release likely to occur in 2022.|